TheOriginalGeez/Cupid/README.md

 ### Poser Hotkeys Plus

 In the _Hotkeys_ tab set Show Pose to Mouse 4 or Mouse 5.

+## In-Game Instructions

+- Save the game to save your MCM settings.
+- Activate the Statue of Mara.
+- Scroll down and hit "I am the owner of the Luxury Suite."
+- Turn behind you, walk up the steps and sleep in the bed.

+### Setting Up Initial Inventory and Spells

+- Open your inventory.
+- Click on \[AddItemMenuSE Pack]
+- Take all 4 items.
+- Reopen your inventory.
+- Click on both spell tomes.
+- Go to your magic menu.
+- Select \[AddItemMenuSE - Search]
+- Exit the menu.

+Now when you shout (or press Z by defualt) you can search for any item, armor, clothing etc. in the game.

+- Search for "Aether Suite"
+- Take the Aether Suite Spell Tome
+- Click on the spell tome in your inventory.

+You can use this spell to teleport to a HUB with many different modern locations.

+You can get to Goma Pero Land by fast traveling to it through the map.

+Now go have some fun.

 ## Adding more Mods